yanzhen0923/yanzhen.me/source/_posts/001-two-sum.md

 tags: leetcode
 ---
 ## Basic ideas
 Traverse the array and store the visited elements in a map.
-Once a new traversing element comes, find its missing part in the map according to the target, i.e., target - nums[i].
-The total complexity is O (N * log(N)).
+Once a new traversing element comes, find its missing part in the map according to the target, namely, $target - nums[i]$.
+The total complexity is $O(Nlog(N))$.

 ## Solution
 {% codeblock lang:java line_number:false %}